perfectsquircle/code-golf-hole-4/README.md

 ## Challenge

-Your friend Jacob is writing a [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) clone.
+Your friend Jake is writing a [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) clone.
 The game is almost complete, but he needs your help with the computer opponent.
-He wants you to write a program that picks the winning move, and he wants it to be small!
+He wants you to write a program that picks the winning move, and he wants it to be small and fast!

 He gives you the state of the game board through stdin.
 He also provides you the next disc (`o` or `x`) as the first argument.
 He wants your program to print the column where dropping the next disc will win the game.